 - Chapters Three and Four of The Astounding Illustrated History of Science Fiction (Flame Tree Publishing, 2017).
 An overview of American science fiction published in the 1920s, 1930s, 1940s, and 1950s.

-- "Steampunk," in Routledge Companion to Cyberpunk (Routledge, forthcoming).
+- "Steampunk," in Routledge Companion to Cyberpunk Culture (Routledge, forthcoming 2019).
 A history of the steampunk genre, from literature to fashion.

 Anthologies I've Edited